This World (This World album): Background

 After In Flight disbanded in 1990, Lee Kohler reformed the group with his brother Rob and their friend drummer Michael Blessing in 1995.
 There was much interest in the group's work left over from their days as In Flight, and so funding was easily obtained for recording an album.

 Many of the compositions were previously unperformed songs from In Flight.
 The group's composition process will generally start with one member bringing in an idea and the rest building off that idea until an entire song has been composed.
 Subsequently, each member composed their own parts for their instruments.

 "Harvest Circle," composed by the band's bassist Rob Kohler, features Bobcat singers Frank Caplette, Shane Doyle, and Crit Held.
 This fusion between electric Jazz and traditional Native American music is Rob Kohler's trademark sound.
 This sound is clear on Kohler's album A Thousand Faces, released in 1998.

 Recording

 The album was recorded at The Garage in Reese Creek, Montana.
 The studio had been built and was run by Michael Blessing, the band's drummer.
-Grammy-winning producer Cookie Marenco was flown in from Los Angeles to produce and engineer the album.
+Grammy Award-winning producer Cookie Marenco was flown in from Los Angeles to produce and engineer the album.
 Marenco, now the owner and founder of Blue Coast Records, has worked with many legendary musicians, including Max Roach, Paul McCandless, Brad Mehldau, Charlie Haden, and many others.